Is your Shopify store slow? A slow website can be a turn-off for customers, reduce sales, and hurt your SEO rankings.

 - Utilize System Fonts: System fonts are pre-installed on devices, eliminating the need for additional downloads and speeding up text rendering.

-- Limit Custom Fonts: If custom fonts are necessary for branding, use them sparingly and avoid multiple weights and styles.
+- Restrict Custom Fonts: If you need custom fonts for your brand, use them carefully and don’t use too many different weights and styles.

-- Host Fonts Locally: Serving fonts from your own server can reduce external requests and improve load times.
+- Host Fonts Locally: Local rendering of fonts will reduce off-domain requests and enhance load times.

-By optimizing font usage, you can maintain your brand’s visual identity without compromising performance.
+By using fonts wisely, you can keep your brand’s look without sacrificing performance.

 7. Use a Content Delivery Network (CDN)